rumps/core/README.md

 modules will add to this task. (scripts, etc.)

 ### `rump.configure(options)`
 Redefine options for Rump and Rump modules to follow.
-Read the documentation each Rump module to see what options are available.
+Read the documentation of each Rump module to see what options are available.

 ### `rump.reconfigure(options)`